EmbarkStudios/cargo-deny/docs/src/cli/common.md

 #### `-t, --target`

 One or more platforms to filter crates with.
-If a dependency is target specific, it will be ignored if it does match 1 or more of the specified targets.
+If a dependency is target specific, it will be ignored if it does not match at least 1 of the specified targets.
 This overrides the top-level [`targets = []`](../checks/cfg.md) configuration value.